Meng Junjie

-Meng Junjie (孟俊杰; born 22 April 2001) is a Chinese footballer currently playing as a forward for Nantong Zhiyun.
+Meng Junjie (孟俊杰; born 22 April 2001) is a Chinese footballer currently playing as a forward for Wuxi Wugo, on loan from Nantong Zhiyun.

 Club career

 Meng Junjie was promoted to the senior team of Chengdu Rongcheng within the 2020 China League One season and would make his debut in a league game on 10 October 2020 against Suzhou Dongwu in a 1-0 victory.
 He would be a regular part of the team as the club gained promotion to the top tier at the end of the 2021 league campaign.

 On 18 July 2025, Meng transferred to China League One club Nantong Zhiyun.

+On 1 July 2026, Meng was loaned to China League One club Wuxi Wugo.